 Here are a few copywriting blogs that I’ve read for the past five years (others come and go).

 Bonus: Drayton Bird is one of the world’s most respected and hilarious direct response experts.
 He’s terribly funny and smart.
 His blog covers marketing and copywriting.
-Also, Noah Kagan’s blog OkDork is great for sales and business advice, which is a big part of copywriting.

 Your Actions to Get Started:

 There are no affiliate or partner links here—these are just good copywriting resources I’ve purchased and learned a ton from.